 The Executive Committee has such powers as are delegated by the Board of Directors, which may be exercised while the Board of Directors is not in session, provided such powers are not in conflict with specific powers conferred to other committees or are otherwise contrary to law.
-The Executive Committee met two times in fiscal 2019 and its members currently consist of Mr. Laurans Mendelson (Committee Chairman), Mr. Henriques and Dr. Schriesheim.
-Mr. Mayrhuber was also a member until he passed away in December 2018.
+The Executive Committee did not meet during fiscal 2020 and its members currently consist of Mr. Laurans Mendelson (Committee Chairman), Mr. Henriques and Dr. Schriesheim.

-The Nominating and Corporate Governance Committee assists the Board of Directors in identifying and recommending to the Board qualified individuals to be nominated as directors; makes recommendations concerning committee membership and appointments; periodically reviews and recommends to the Board of Directors updates to the Company's Corporate Governance Guidelines; assists the Board and the Company in interpreting and applying the Company's Corporate Governance Guidelines and Code of Business Conduct; and oversees the annual evaluation of management and of the Board of Directors.
-The Nominating and Corporate Governance Committee met three times in fiscal 2019 and its members consist of Mr. Hildebrandt (Committee Chairman) and Dr. Schriesheim.
-The Board of Directors has determined that each member of the Nominating and Corporate Governance Governance with the NYSE's listing standards.
+The Nominating and Corporate Governance Committee assists the Board of Directors in identifying and recommending to the Board qualified individuals to be nominated as directors; makes recommendations concerning committee membership and appointments; periodically reviews and recommends to the Board of Directors updates to the Company's Corporate Governance Guidelines; assists the Board and the Company in interpreting and applying the Company's Corporate Governance Guidelines and

+Code of Business Conduct; and oversees the annual evaluation of management and of the Board of Directors.
+The Nominating and Corporate Governance Committee met three times in fiscal 2020 and its members consist of Mr. Hildebrandt (Committee Chairman) and Dr. Schriesheim.
+The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" in accordance with the NYSE's listing standards

 Prior to nominating an existing director for re-election to the Board of Directors, the Nominating and Corporate Governance Committee will consider the existing director's independence, if required, skills, performance and meeting attendance.
 The Nominating and Corporate Governance Committee will consider candidates recommended by shareholders (see the caption "Shareholder Proposals and Nominations" contained herein).
 All candidates will be reviewed in the same manner, regardless of the source of recommendation.
 In evaluating candidates for potential director nomination, the Nominating and Corporate Governance Committee will consider, among other things, candidates that are independent, if required; who possess personal and professional integrity; have good business judgment, relevant experience and skills; and who would be effective as a director in conjunction with the full Board of Directors in collectively serving the long-term interests of our shareholders.
-While we do not have a formal policy on diversity, when considering the selection of director nominees, the Nominating and Corporate Governance Committee considers individuals with diverse backgrounds, viewpoints, accomplishments, cultural background and professional expertise, among other factors.
+While we do not have a formal policy on diversity, when considering the selection of director nominees, the Nominating and Corporate Governance Committee considers individuals with diverse backgrounds, viewpoints, accomplishments, cultural background and professional expertise, among other factors

 The Compensation Committee reviews and approves compensation of our officers, key employees and directors.
 For further information on the Compensation Committee's processes and procedures for consideration and determination of executive compensation, see the "Compensation Discussion and Analysis" section contained herein.
 Pursuant to the terms of its charter, the Compensation Committee may form and delegate any or all of its responsibilities to subcommittees, as it deems appropriate.
 In addition, the Compensation Committee reviews and discusses with management the Compensation Discussion and Analysis and based on the review and discussion, recommends its inclusion in the proxy statement.
-The Compensation Committee met four times in fiscal 2019 and its members consist of Mr. Hildebrandt (Committee Chairman), Ms. Neitzel, and Dr. Schriesheim.
-The Board of Directors has determined that each member of the Compensation Committee regarding the Compensation Discussion and Analysis is contained herein.
+The Compensation Committee met three times in fiscal 2020 and its members consist of Mr. Hildebrandt (Committee Chairman), Ms. Neitzel, and Dr. Schriesheim.
+The Board of Directors has determined that each member of the Compensation Committee is "independent" in accordance with the NYSE's listing standards.
+The report of the Compensation Committee regarding the Compensation Discussion and Analysis is